Post

 Flag: GCC{CVE-2017-11882_CVE-2018-0798_CVE-2018-0802:EQuAtIon.3:Formbook}

-We are given an EML file which sould be a phishing email.
-Using Thunderbird to analyze the email, an attachment named Bank detail.doc can be obtained.
+We are given an EML file too investigate.
+Analyzing the email with Thunderbird, an attachment named Bank detail.doc can be obtained from it.

 lib1